SORT

 Run on video, webcam, or RTSP stream

-These examples use OpenCV for decoding and display.
+These examples use opencv-python for decoding and display.
 Replace <SOURCE_VIDEO_PATH>, <WEBCAM_INDEX>, and <RTSP_STREAM_URL> with your inputs. <WEBCAM_INDEX> is usually 0 for the default camera.

 import cv2